-One management strategy that has been used to a small degree in Rhode Island is to create “spawning sanctuaries” by closing off areas and prohibiting fishing where large numbers of quahogs are located.
-“The idea is that they maintain a population of reproductively active quahogs where they will spawn and broadcast larvae out for distribution about the Bay,” said Dr. Dale Leavitt, a biologist and aquaculture specialist at RWU working with Rutherford and Kincaid.
+One management strategy that has been used to a limited degree in Rhode Island is to create “spawning sanctuaries” by prohibiting fishing in areas where large numbers of quahogs are located.
+“The idea is that they maintain a population of reproductively active quahogs where they will spawn and broadcast larvae out for distribution about the Bay,” said Dale Leavitt, a biologist and aquaculture specialist at Roger Williams University working with Rutherford and Kincaid.

 “Perspectives of Aquaculture and the Impacts of Climate Change on Recreation in Coastal Salt Ponds”